javivelasco/react-css-themr/CONTRIBUTING.md

 # Contributing to react-css-themr
-First time contributing to Homebrew?
+First time contributing to react?
 Read our [Code of Conduct](https://github.com/FriendsOfReactJS/react-css-themr/blob/develop/CODE_OF_CONDUCT.md#code-of-conduct).

 ### Report a bug